Support structures for people with disabilities

 Main missions

-• Contribute to screening for childhood disorders and preventing their consequences.
+• Contribute to the screening of childhood disorders and prevent their consequences.

 • Provide outpatient care, particularly rehabilitation.

-• Foster coordination between hospital and private practitioners in charge of the child.
+• Promote coordination between hospital and private practitioners responsible for the child.

-• Foster the child's integration into the ordinary environment, particularly in early childhood structures.
+• Promote the integration of children into mainstream environments, particularly early childhood facilities.

 Main source of funding

-Financed by the Objectif Global de Dépenses (OGD), covered by Assurance Maladie and CNSA, and paid to establishments via ARS.
+Funded by the Global Expenditure Target (OGD), covered by Health Insurance and the CNSA, and paid to institutions via the ARS.

 Professionals involved in care

-• Care support professionals (doctors including pediatricians and psychiatrists, paramedics, medical auxiliaries and rehabilitation professionals including speech therapists, psychomotor therapists and occupational therapists, etc.
+• Healthcare professionals (doctors, including pediatricians and psychiatrists, paramedics, medical assistants, and rehabilitation professionals, including speech therapists, psychomotor therapists, occupational therapists, etc.).

 • Social and educational support professionals (psychologists, social workers, etc.).